 The Royal Commission into Aged Care Quality and Safety has highlighted the many failings of the aged care system.
 Caring Futures Institute researchers have highlighted the high expectations of the community and the indicators of quality of life that many people want to see measured and met.

 Frailty and isolation can be a significant problem for some older people.
-Two of our researchers are identifying strategies to reduce the negative experiences of ageing with research to see if social eating can reduce loneliness, and to better identify frailty and its consequences for older people.
+Our researchers are identifying strategies to reduce the negative experiences of ageing with research to see if social eating can reduce loneliness, and to better identify frailty and its consequences for older people.

 Read more about our aged care research